Socioeconomic Decision Making Protocol

 I was watching on the local public television channel a presentation by Sheila Bair, former Chair of the FDIC.
 And following her presentation was a Q&A session.
 One of the questions she was asked was whether or not the Glass-Steagall act should be reinstated.
 Now I'm going by memory, but I believe her answer was something to the extent that she didn't know if it was politically feasible given the current political environment.
 I would argue that her answer then skipped the first two categorical questions that should have been answered first regarding Glass-Steagall before addressing the political feasibility question.

 There is nothing overtly unethical about the reinstating the Glass-Steagall act -- first categorical test passed.
 I don't think a whole lot of attention needs to be paid here towards arguing for the ethical acceptability of reenacting Glass-Steagall.
 I don't believe, for instance, that many people would contend that bankers have some inalienable right to engage in both traditional banking and speculative investing within the same company.
 I believe the strongest case is for a moral imperative that those two areas be handled by separate financial institutions as was required by Glass-Steagall.
 Without such separation, the systemic risk to the economic infrastructure of the nation is put at risk by the speculative bets of traders.
 We have come to a point where the traditional banking system of savings and lending is regarded as a necessary utility.
 When the ability of a bank to lend to businesses or meet the withdrawal requests of savers is undermined by the speculative division of the bank that made some bad bets, the entire economic infrastructure as a necessary utility can be put at risk.
-Thus, the so-called 'too big to fail' that really mean 'too important to be allowed to fail' protections may be required that call on public resources to bail out the failing bank.
+Thus, the so-called 'too big to fail' that really means 'too important to be allowed to fail' protections may be required that call on public resources to bail out the failing bank.

 For the second category, in addressing the utility question we need to look at the possibility that repealing Glass-Steagall created a financial environment that either directly led to the great recession or helped bring it about or made it that much worse.
 If a case can be made linking the repeal causally to the economic meltdown and great recession and that causal link were presented to the public then the third step of passing the political feasibility phase, regarding the reenacting of Glass-Steagall, would be greatly enhanced.
 Nobody is going to want another financial crisis; especially since we haven't even recovered fully from this most recent great recession.
 If the public can be convinced that reenacting Glass-Steagall will have the utilitarian value of preventing another financial crisis like we saw in 2008, then passing political feasibility will be that much easier.